 In the 18th century some tried to returned to they ancestral lands and those who stayed were called Kalmyks, meaning “those who remained“.

 Kalmyks followed their traditions and nomadic lifestyle until the 1920’s.
-Their buddhist culture was almost lost during Stalin’s repression, they were deported in 1941 like many other minorities and all Buddhist monasteries were closed or destroyed.
+Their buddhist culture was almost lost during Stalin’s repression, they were deported in 1941 like many other minorities and all Buddhist monasteries were shut down or destroyed.

 Elista, the capital and the only official city in Kalmykia is the best place to get a good insight of the history, traditions & food of Kalmyk people.